CSCI-462-01-2016/TeamUno/README.md

 #### Contact info

 * **Slack:** [Brackets on Slack](https://brackets.slack.com) (You can join by [requesting an invite](https://brackets-slack.herokuapp.com/))
+* **Slack:** The slack registration link is temporarily down.
+Please send a mail to admin@brackets.io with the subject line slack registration requestspecifying the email addresses you would like to register.
 * **Developers mailing list:** http://groups.google.com/group/brackets-dev
 * **Twitter:** [@brackets](https://twitter.com/brackets)
 * **Blog:** http://blog.brackets.io/